xcsp3team/PyCSP3-models/realistic/CollectiveConstruction/README.md

 See CP paper cited below.

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2020 Minizinc challenge.
-The MZN model was proposed by Edward Lam.
-No Licence was explicitly mentioned (MIT Licence is assumed).
+The original MZN model was proposed by Edward Lam - no licence was explicitly mentioned (MIT Licence is assumed).

 ## Data Example
   037.json